truitaman/wickmagic/README.md

 # wickmagic
 Wick Magic - Gunbot Strategy - Trade like a sniper.
-No noise, just clean logic.
+No noise.

+Keep calm and Gunbot